httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 NOTE: The algorithm below is more permissive than the grammar in {{sane-set-cookie}}.
 For example, the algorithm strips leading and trailing whitespace from the cookie name and value (but maintains internal whitespace), whereas the grammar in {{sane-set-cookie}} forbids whitespace in these positions.
-User agents use this algorithm so as to interoperate with servers that do not follow the recommendations in {{sane-profile}}.
+In addition, the algorithm below accommodates some characters that are not cookie-octets according to the grammar in {{sane-set-cookie}}.
+User agents use this algorithm so as to interoperate with servers that do not follow the recommendations in
+{{sane-profile}}.

+NOTE: As set-cookie-string may originate from a non-HTTP API, it is not guaranteed to be free of CTL characters, so this algorithm handles them explicitly.

 A user agent MUST use an algorithm equivalent to the following algorithm to parse a set-cookie-string:

+1. If the set-cookie-string contains a %x0D (CR), %x0A (LF), or %x00 (NUL)
+    octet, then set the set-cookie-string equal to all the characters of set-cookie-string up to, but not including, the first such octet.

+2. If the set-cookie-string contains a %x00-1F / %x7F (CTL) character:
+    Abort these steps and ignore the set-cookie-string entirely.

-1. If the set-cookie-string contains a %x3B (";") character:
+3. If the set-cookie-string contains a %x3B (";") character:

     1. The name-value-pair string consists of the characters up to, but not including, the first %x3B (";"), and the unparsed-attributes consist of